-'''

-% mpirun -np 16 openmx -runtestWF
+% mpirun -np 16 openmx -runtestWF For the MPI/OpenMP parallel running

-'''

-'''

 % mpirun -np 8 openmx -runtestWF -nt 2

-'''

-Then, OpenMX will run with eight test cases, and compare calculated results with the reference results which are stored in 'work/wf_example'.
-The comparison (absolute difference in the spread and Ω functions) is stored in a file 'runtestWF.result' in the directory 'work'.
+Then, OpenMX will run with eight test cases, and compare calculated results with the reference results which are stored in 'work/wf\example'.
+The comparison (absolute difference in the spread and $\Omega$ functions) is stored in a file 'runtestWF.result' in the directory 'work'.
 The reference results were calculated using a Xeon cluster machine.
 If the difference is within last seven digits, we may consider that the installation is successful.